Z2gK/hhc24-writeup/Act2.md

     <string name="m3c_bottom_sheet_pane_title">Bottom Sheet</string>
 ```

 The values `ek` and `iv` are base64 encoded.
-This are their values in hex:
+These are their values in hex:

 ```
 ek: ae60c9d7027b66d2b2de590bb3a5fd6d9d89be9b7a8cbe985a20ec5ed823917c
 iv: 436865636b4d617465726978 (CheckMaterix)
 ```

-Decoding can be done on the linux command line (`echo -n <b64string> | base64 -d | hexdump -C`) or in the CyberChef tool.
+Decoding can be done on the linux command line (`echo -n <b64string> | base64 -d | hexdump -C`) or in the [CyberChef](https://gchq.github.io/CyberChef/) tool.

-Going back to the encrypted SQL statement in `DatabaseHelper.java`, the base64 encoded (encrypted) string decodes to (use From Base64, To Hex in CyberChef):
+Going back to the encrypted SQL statement in `DatabaseHelper.java`, the base64 encoded (encrypted) ciphertext string decodes to the following (use From Base64, To Hex in CyberChef):

 ```
 215aedfbd65cb78a1478f65e42a170ca1062c7c712088c6db1afa525990c369345060a07789970a7bde5da8c8487563a01faa77c7ee0714f587e8bfabbbd1c500dbf3b073156ded46dd9f4503da422636c725110f4cf0fa677af057de65e55b64271fcf90f920bb25a31473d088bf10761d8406d89ba341feac92955a3c0286c5f2ea0e3fb65324c054ba1e525423735f2cc1956d4d03bb6707bab1309896bc3b1a9157080b88e84c76f607de548781ee92bb3389191b2dce21a1717d375ebc2a133309283ef26e46ea40eb26e9dfabe62cb3176805acac31d151b29f13a50abc6a02f5de6faa629e20ef5e9404ae6a0c63049
 ```

 Since AES-GCM is an authenticated mode of operation, an authentication tag is usually appended to the end of the ciphertext.
 The length of this tag is not specified in the code.
 A tag length of 12 bytes is usually used, but it can be any length up to 16 bytes (AES block size).
-Since the GCM tag is required for AES GCM mode decryption in CyberChef, it is necessary to try different lengths and see if decryption success.
-For example, if the GCM tag is 8 bytes long, then the `e9404ae6a0c63049` should be entered into the GCM tag field and DELETED from the ciphertext.
+Since the GCM tag is required for AES GCM mode decryption in CyberChef, it is necessary to try different lengths and see if decryption succeeds.
+For example, if the GCM tag is 8 bytes long, then the string `e9404ae6a0c63049` should be entered into the GCM tag field and DELETED from the ciphertext.
 The key should be set to `ek` and the IV to `iv`.

 After some trials, decryption succeeds with a GCM tag of 16 bytes with the following as the plaintext output: